arpitt07/Dictionary/README.md

 # Dictionary

-Simple program to uses a json database of english words and returns the definition of a word.
+Simple python program to uses a json database of english words and returns the definition of a word.